 In my universe, I have immortality.
 I limited the population of Earth to 100 billion people.
 I handled population growth by transitioning to subterranean cities, underwater cities and floating cities; basically instead of a giant continuous city, we have a giant continuous Central Park on the roof.
+The economy was engineered using a modified land tax, which only taxes surface land that has been modified from it’s natural state.
+This incentivized more skyscrapers, subterranean cities, floating and under water cities, by allowing tax dodging and making it the path of least resistance.
 I handled food production by switching to indoor hydroponics with solar powered artificial lighting and carbon dioxide enrichment.
 Using known technology, we can increase our food production by 12 times.
 If you include genetically modified organics, that number could be increased further.
 You can also do multi-story farms and increase the yield per area even more.
 We will also eventually have to recycle fertilizer.

 I made a spreadsheet with all the elements in the star system.
 The data on asteroid and moon composition is very limited.
 It looks like the first thing we will run out of is Nitrogen for space station atmospheres.
 We could have 86 trillion people living on space stations.
 If we abandon Venus, Earth and Mars; and use their Nitrogen, we could increase the maximum population by a lot more.
 Using Nitrogen for planetary atmospheres is a less efficient approach.
 Not to say we have to abandon planets, we could just build massive layered planet-wide cities and suck all the atmosphere into the pressurized buildings.
 We could also have a huge continuous subterranean city, with a natural ecosystem on the roof, then build a dome over the entire planet.
 Right now most of the atmosphere is creating 1 bar of pressure, other than that, it’s not being used.
 If we pressurized the whole planet, it would free up a lot of Nitrogen.